opencast/opencast/docs/guides/developer/docs/api/workflow-api.md

 `operations`          | [`array[operation_instance]`](types.md#operation_instance) | The list of operations of this workflow instance

 `403 (FORBIDDEN)`: The user doesn't have the rights to make this request.<br/>
-`404 (NOT FOUND)`: The event, workflow definition or specified parent workflow could not be found.
+`404 (NOT FOUND)`: The event or workflow definition could not be found.

 __Example__

 ```
 {
   "workflow_definition_identifier": "fast",
-  "parent_identifier": null,
   "identifier": 1603,
   "creator": "Opencast Project Administrator",
   "operations": [